pynbody/pynbody/docs/tutorials/profile.rst

 Radial Density Profile
 ----------------------

-Simple example for calculating a density profile:
+Making profiles of all kinds of quantities is easy -- here's a simple example that shows how to plot a density profile:

 .. plot:: tutorials/example_code/density_profile.py
    :include-source:

+Below is a more extended description of the :mod:`~pynbody.analysis.profile` module.

 The Profile Class
 -----------------

-The :func:`~pynbody.analysis.profile.Profile` class is meant to be a general-purpose class to satisfy all simulation profiling needs.
+The :func:`~pynbody.analysis.profile.Profile` class is meant to be a general-purpose class to satisfy (almost) all simulation profiling needs.
 Profiles are the most elementary ways to begin analyzing a simulation, so the :func:`~pynbody.analysis.profile.Profile` class is designed to be an extension of the syntax implemented in the